 Note: Trained LPNs cannot ask to be assessed in the role of an RN unless they have met the RN educational requirements set out by the regulatory college; similarly, trained HCAs cannot ask to be assessed in the role of an LPN.
 Currently, NCAS does not offer a dual-role SLA for RPNs wishing to be considered for another role.
-Thus RPNs interested in being considered for another role must be referred by both regulatory organizations, write a CBA for each profession, and take the SLA for both professions.
+Thus RPNs interested in being considered for another role must write a CBA for each profession, and take the SLA for both professions.

-In all instances, an applicant must be referred by the appropriate regulatory organization or registry.
-Those applying for the dual-role assessment will thus require two referrals, and will need to meet the specific requirements set by each college to obtain the referral.
+In all instances, an applicant must be referred by a regulatory organization or registry.
+Those applying for the dual-role assessment might require two referrals, and will need to meet the specific requirements set by each referring body to obtain the referral.

 RN/LPN dual role assessment: An RN candidate applying for an assessment as an RN and as an LPN must take two Computer-based Assessment (CBA) – one specific to each role.
 Applicants for dual-role assessments must pay for each CBA separately.
 But they will take and pay for only one Simulation Lab Assessment (SLA) and Oral Assessment.
 That is because the SLA is designed to capture competencies the candidate demonstrates in both types of health care roles.
-If you’ve signed up for the dual-role assessment, NCAS will send results specific to the RN role to the College of Registered Nurses of BC, and will send results relevant to the LPN role to the College of Licensed Practical Nurses of BC.
+If you’ve signed up for the dual-role assessment, NCAS will send results for both roles to the BC College of Nursing Professionals.
 The fee for the dual-role SLA is the same as the fee for the single-role SLA.

 LPN/HCA dual-role assessment: An LPN candidate applying for an assessment as an LPN and as an HCA must take two Computer-based Assessments – one specific to each role.
 Separate fees apply.
 But the candidate will take only one Simulation Lab Assessment and Oral Assessment.
 That’s because the SLA is designed to capture competencies the candidate demonstrates in both types of health care roles.
-NCAS will send results relevant to the LPN role to the College of Licensed Practical Nurses of BC, and results relevant to the Healthcare Aide role to the BC Care Aide and Community Health Worker Registry.
+NCAS will send results relevant to the BC College of Nursing Professionals, and results relevant to the Healthcare Aide role to the BC Care Aide and Community Health Worker Registry.

 Canadidates for dual-role assessments must pay for each CBA separately.
 The fee for the dual-role SLA/OA is the same as the fee for the single-role SLA/OA.